doomerix/gregle-points/README.md

 # mvt-points
-Mvt-Points.
-Made by some students to be a robust score-system.
+A school project named Mvt-Points, made by some students to be a robust score-system.

-PHP version 5.6
+Created for PHP version 5.6